Siroopfles/NovaPort/README.md

 *   **Structured Delegation:** Tasks are delegated top-down with clear, structured **`Subtask Briefing Objects`** to minimize ambiguity.
 *   **Granular, Single-Step Execution (v3):** Lead modes operate in a loop, delegating only one atomic sub-task at a time to specialists for increased reliability and predictability.
 *   **Auditable Reasoning (v3):** All agents must document their reasoning (`Goal`, `Justification`, `Expectation`) before every tool call, creating a transparent execution log.
+*   **Intelligent Batching and Verification (v3.1):** For multi-file operations (`read_file`, `apply_diff`), agents are instructed to operate on small, logical batches of files.
+After each `apply_diff` batch, a verification `read_file` step is mandatory to ensure changes were applied correctly, creating a robust, self-correcting loop.
-*   **Sequential Processing:** Only one AI mode is active at a time.
-Modes await `attempt_completion` from subordinates before proceeding.
+*   **Sequential Processing & Explicit Delegation Flow (v3.1):** Only one AI mode is active at a time.
+A delegating agent explicitly pauses after a `new_task` call and understands that the subordinate's `attempt_completion` will be the `tool_output` it receives to continue its own process, preventing confusion and stalled loops.
 *   **ConPort as Central Hub:** All significant information is logged to ConPort, serving as the collective memory.
 *   **Explicit Documentation:** Processes (workflows) and decisions are explicitly documented in ConPort and `.nova/` files.
 *   **Specialization:** Modes have clearly defined roles and responsibilities.